Book Project: Politics of the Administrative Litigation System in China

 Paper presented at Asia and Australasia PolMeth 2025

-“Thou Shall Not Interfere with My Internal Affairs: China’s Foreign Policy Narrative,” with Jenna Gibson
+“Thou Shalt Not Interfere with My Internal Affairs: China’s Foreign Policy Narrative,” with Jenna Gibson

 “Judicial Transparency and Censorship: Deleted Rulings in China Judgements Online,” with Handi Li